Monday, March 11, 2013

 Amazing to think that in the not so distant past, this was the starting point for another epic journey that has been largely forgotten except by the caving community.
 For, through that steel gated portal, many generations of cavers followed Floyd down the Valley of Decision to the Devil's Kitchen, left though the Gypsum Route to the Scotchman's Trap to where the cave REALLY begins, eventually leading through the bowels of Flint Ridge to the surrounding caves an eventually connecting to Mammoth Cave, making the Mammoth Cave-Flint Ridge-Joppa Ridge System the longest cave in the world.

-Floyd's Body was eventually laid to rest at the Flint Ridge Cemetery after having been on display in the cave he discovered, kidnapped from the cave, found tossed over a hill, re-interred in the cave and later put to rest next to his father and birth mother.
+Floyd's Body was eventually laid to rest at the Flint Ridge Cemetery after having been on display in the cave he discovered, kidnapped from the cave he discovered and found tossed over a hill, re-interred in the cave and later put to rest next to his father and birth mother.
 The headstone is remarkable for several reasons: the granite headstone is the original that was placed in the cave when he was buried, and secondly because it is lacking a date of death (post comments with what you think might be the reason for this).
-When visiting the grave it has become customary to leave behind a small token of some sort.
+When visiting the grave it has become customary for cavers to leave behind a small token of some sort.
 I placed a Snickers bar on his grave which I am sure melted immediately in the 100° F + weather.
 Just a little something for you there Floyd.

 After visiting with Floyd we drove out to Sand Cave which is right at the Entrance to the Park.
 The walk is wheelchair accessible via a boardwalk and is a pleasant walk through the wood.
 The walk ends at a platform situated above the solemn and damp entrance to Sand Cave.
 It is here that men laboured around the clock to save Floyd from the narrow passages below.
 A faint path leads off the end of the boardwalk, over the upper edge of the entrance and then down natural steps to the entrance (this is off the official path, so stepping off is you assuming the risk of doing so).
 My price of admission was the garbage I picked up along the way.
 I took a moment standing in the summer light, the sound of water dripping from a hidden passage under the ledge above.